nazari-ali/BaseLibrary/README.md

 # Sql Descrption
 The Sql project consists of 3 parts,

-# The first part is SqlDbContext.
+# The first part is SqlDbContext,

 Inherited from the DbContext class, the SqlDbContext class has two components in this class, one of which is internal and not accessible outside the project, and the second, along with DbContextOption, takes an array from the Assembly.
 OnModelCreating is used.